 Cons – Unsuitable for competition dancing.

 From beginners to seasoned pros, from foxtrots to salsas, choosing the best ballroom dance shoes is easy when you know what to look for.
-With this must-read guide, you’ll be sweeping your partner off his or her feet in no time.
+With this must-read guide, you’ll be sweeping your partner off their feet in no time.